 As the name implies, loungewear is a style comprising clothes that you usually wear while lounging or relaxing on your couch or bed during the day.
 That includes sleep pants, leggings, sweatpants, harem pants, jumpsuits, cardigans, and sweatshirts.
 It is one of the styles that scream comfort.
 However, people also wear these clothes while walking in the park, day out with friends, and grocery shopping.

-The military-style is one of the easiest to identify and makes you stand out in a crowd.
-It is consists of highly functional and comfortable clothes with patched and large pockets.
+The military style is one of the easiest to identify and makes you stand out in a crowd.
+It consists of highly functional and comfortable clothes with patched and large pockets.
 Typical garments for this style are camouflage or khaki cargo pants and shorts, coats, jackets, and warm parkas.
 Some also include wide belts.

 The rock or rocker fashion style takes inspiration from heavy metal rock bands and can also be a combination of metal, alternative, gothic, punk rock, R&B, and country music.
 It is edgy, glamorous, chic, and modern.